 The next task is to combine the verb with the preposition.

 I’ll give you a quick example before you go and explore them for yourselves.
 Let’s take the verb ‘look’, meaning to glance at something with your eyes.
-If we pair that with the prepositon ‘up’, we get the phrasal verb ‘look up’.
+If we pair that with the preposition ‘up’, we get the phrasal verb ‘look up’.
 This literally means turn your eyes towards the sky to see something.

 Obvious right?
 Well… this particular example is easy BUT, now there is a big but coming your way.
 Look up can also mean to search for information.
 Just like you’re doing now, you’re looking up information on phrasal verbs.
-That meaning is not so obvious.
+This meaning is not so obvious.

-So, what i’m trying to say is that some are easy and make sense, others are difficult and you can’t guess the meaning just by looking at the the verb and preposition.
+So, what I’m trying to say is that some are easy and make sense, others are difficult and you can’t guess the meaning just by looking at the the verb and preposition.

 Here is ‘look up’ in use.